MozillaFoundation/foundation.mozilla.org/docs/accessibility.md

 ## Running Cypress Accessibility Tests

-Once everything is installed, the a11y tests can be invoked by first making sure the server is running in docker, following the instructions for a normal build run, and then once the server is up and running, separately running the command:
+Once everything is installed, the a11y tests can be invoked by running the command:

 ```
-npm run cypress:test:a11y
+npm run cypress:a11y
 ```

 Provided that all the Cypress dependencies are installed, this kicks off an automated test run for all tests in the a11y test script using your locally instapped cypress, connecting to the server running inside of Docker.